Rain and dew

 Round-headed rampion grows in grasslands and open forests, restricted to sunny places on calcareous soil.
 In the Alps, it is found at altitudes between 600 and 2,400 m.

-Other rampion species are presented on the page Plants: Flora of the Alps.
+Other rampion species are presented on the page Plants: Flora of the Alps and the Pyrenees.

 Silent rain has left countless drops on this round-headed rampion, Rossfeld, near Berchtesgaden, Bavaria, southern Germany.
 (Photo copyright © by Kaj Halberg)

-Daoism is described in detail on the page Religion: Daoism in Taiwan.
+Other Daoist festivals, and many other aspects of Daoism, are described on the page Religion: Daoism in Taiwan.

 Even prior to the monsoon period in the Himalaya, which falls between mid-June and late September, the Modi Khola Valley, Annapurna, central Nepal, receives quite heavy rainfall.
 The pictures below were taken in March.